 This works well for people who have low porosity hair, meaning hair that does not absorb moisture easily.

 However, people with high porosity hair should be careful with how much product they use.

 - Do you wash your hair more than twice a week?

 - Do you deep condition more than once a week?

 - Do you sleep with your hair wet at night?

 - Does your hair easily absorb water and products?

-If two or more of the above statements ring true, you may well be a candidate for moisture overload.
+If two or more of the above statements ring true, you may well be at risk of moisture overload.

-If you recognise more than three of the following symptoms, it’s likely that you’re suffering from moisture overload:
+If you recognize more than three of the following symptoms, it’s likely that you’re suffering from moisture overload: